chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 #### Display titles for single-category and default category configurations

-If the configuration has a single category of settings, or if the category has the same title as the extension's display name, then for settings within that category, the settings UI will use the settings ID and the extension `name` field to determine the display title.
+If the configuration has a single category of settings, or if the category has the same title as the 插件's display name, then for settings within that category, the settings UI will use the settings ID and the 插件 `name` field to determine the display title.

-As an example, for settings ID `gitMagic.blame.dateFormat` and extension name `authorName.gitMagic`, because the prefix of the settings ID matches with the suffix of the extension name, the `gitMagic` part of the settings ID will be removed in the display title: "Blame: **Date Format**".
+As an example, for settings ID `gitMagic.blame.dateFormat` and 插件 name `authorName.gitMagic`, because the prefix of the settings ID matches with the suffix of the 插件 name, the `gitMagic` part of the settings ID will be removed in the display title: "Blame: **Date Format**".

 #### Display titles for multi-category configurations

-If the configuration has multiple categories of settings, and the category does not have the same title as the extension's display name, then for settings within that category, the settings UI will use the settings ID and the category `id` field to determine the display title.
+If the configuration has multiple categories of settings, and the category does not have the same title as the 插件's display name, then for settings within that category, the settings UI will use the settings ID and the category `id` field to determine the display title.

 As an example, for settings ID `css.completion.completePropertyWithSemicolon` and category ID `css`, because the prefix of the settings ID matches with the suffix of the category ID, the `css` part of the settings ID will be removed in the settings UI, and the generated title for the setting will be "Completion: **Complete Property With Semicolon**".